EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 We have a clobber policy where your final can replace your grade for either MT1 or MT2, but not both.
 Your lower midterm score in terms of z-score will be clobbered by the final based on z-score, allowing you to miss a midterm.
 This policy is meant to cover conflicts such as medical emergencies or exam conflicts.

-You will be eligible for the clobber policy if you complete the both clobber assignments, which entails completing missed questions on each exam a week after grades are released.
+You will be eligible for the clobber policy if you complete both of the clobber assignments, which entails completing the exam again without time constraint.
 More information will be provided on Ed on its release.

 ## Office Hours
 These hours are subject to change.
 The most up-to-date office hour times and locations are available on the Calendar page of the course website.
 We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

-* Yajat: Mondays 12 PM - 1 PM @ Cory 504
 * Homework Party: Mondays 5 PM - 7 PM @ Cory 400
-* Yajat: Wednesdays 12 PM - 1 PM @ Cory 504
-* Professor Ramchandran: Wednesdays 5 PM - 6 PM @ Cory 258
-* Landon: Thursdays 11 AM - 12 PM @ Cory 504
-* Sidd: Thursdays 1 PM - 2 PM @ Cory 529
-* Sidd: Fridays 2 PM - 3 PM @ Cory 504
-* Edward: Fridays 4 PM - 5 PM @ Cory 504
+* Professor Waller: Wednesdays 4 PM - 5 PM @ TBA

 ## Homework Party
 We offer homework party on Mondays 5 PM - 7 PM in Cory 400 where you can ask questions about the problem sets and labs.
 Typically, two TAs will staff homework party each week.
-Homework party will start on September 9th.
+Homework party will start on January 27th.

 ## Grading